dyxh/cs220/ms4/README.md

 ##### Character Navigation
 - **character can navigate with abilities**
-The Player Character can navigate with abilities such as sprinting, jumping, and double-jumping (after the character has acquired the skill).
+The Player Character can navigate with abilities such as sprinting, jumping, and multi-jumping (after the character has acquired the skill).
 In addition, the character interacts with enemy collision unique to the direction in which the character collides with the enemy and the speed at which the character collides, resulting in unique movement options for the player depending on how they desire to navigate the map.

 - **character can dodge**
 Instead of implementing a dodge function, after reviewing how default movement was implemented in the Unreal Engine already, we decided that implementing a "shield" functionality would be more unique.
 Dodging would simply entailing adding to the velocity vector of the character, but in our implementation of a "shield" function, we change the character's battlestate such that they are invulnerable to being damaged for a time, but this invulnerability ends if the player character decides to attack or runs out of stamina.